flexiant/concerto/Kubernetes Guestbook example in Flexiant Concerto.md

 ## Pre-requisites

-Before setting up the Kubernetes Guestbook exmple, we will need:
+Before setting up the Kubernetes Guestbook example, we will need:

  - A Flexiant Concerto account.
  - Cloud credentials for those providers you'd like to deploy the example on.
  - Enable Beta features for your Flexiant Concerto account.
- - (Optinal) A domain to customize the example's URL.
+ - (Optional) A domain to customize the example's URL.

 Please, refer to [Getting Started with Kubernetes](Getting started with Kubernetes.md).